kmcgreg5/dbb/Migration/ReportMigration/README.md

 * tests/samples - Contains sample data for the test cases

 ### Migration Process
-The report migration is a two step process that includes scanning the Metadata Store for the requested collections to create a list of Build Reports to be migrated, and processing the list to generate static Build Reports.
+The report migration is a two step process that includes scanning the Metadata Store for the requested build groups to create a list of Build Reports to be migrated, and processing the list to generate static Build Reports.

 #### Create Migration List
-The first step is performed by invoking the create-migration-list.sh located in the bin directory.
+The first step is performed by invoking the `create-migration-list.sh` script located in the bin directory.
+This script takes the migration list destination, DB2 connection information, and the build groups to convert reports for as input.

+The input build groups are matched to those in the Metadata Store.
+Next, the Build Reports for these groups are then filtered to include only those with `</script>` tags in their HTML.
+This list is then output to a json file to be consumed in the next step.
 ```
 usage: create-migration-list.sh <json-list> [options] [--help]
 Using DBB version 2.0.0
- -debug,--debug              Enables DBB logging and prints groups that
+ -debug,--debug              Enables DBB logging and prints groups and
-                             are skipped.
+                             reports that are skipped.
- -grp,--grp <arg>            A comma seperated list of groups.
+ -grp,--grp <arg>            A comma seperated list of build groups with
+                             support for wildcard '*' matching.
- -grpf,--grpf <arg>          A file containing groups seperated by new
+ -grpf,--grpf <arg>          A file containing build groups seperated by
-                             lines.
+                             new lines with support for wildcard '*'
+                             matching.
  -help,--help                Prints this message.
  -id,--id <arg>              Db2 Metadata Store user id.
  -props,--properties <arg>   Db2 Metadata Store connection properties.